pblack/docs/content/site-configuration/config-files.md

 date: 2017-08-20T15:25:43+00:00
 description: "Allows configuration of Forestry in your site’s source code"
 tags: []
-title: Config as Code
+title: Config Files
 menu:
   site-configuration:
     weight: 10
 ---
 Forestry stores the settings and configuration of the CMS for each site in a `.forestrio/` folder in your site’s source code.
 This allows developers to create default configurations that can be shared between multiple sites, and to deliver source code with Forestry CMS pre-configured.

-When importing a new site, a `.forestryio/` folder will be added to your site’s source.
+When importing a new site, a `.forestry/` folder will be added to your site’s source.
 Any changes made to your CMS’ configuration will be committed to your site’s sourcein this folder.

 ## Site Settings
-Your site settings are configured from `.forestryio/settings.yml`.
+Your site settings are configured from `.forestry/settings.yml`.

 The following is an example of `settings.yml` for a Hugo site.